 Education is Key

-It’s true that IoT does create a massive opportunity for entrepreneurs to create new business opportunities; it also gives existing SMEs the opportunity to learn something new.
-Learning the risks that come with IoT devices and teaching employees how to avoid those risks and protect company data is a strong defense against any potential threat.
+It’s true that IoT does create a massive opportunity for entrepreneurs to create new business opportunities.
+It also gives existing SMEs the opportunity to learn something new.
+Learn the risks that come with IoT devices and teach your employees how to protect company data.
+That’s your best defense against any potential threat.